carmenpmoreno/react-movies-finder/README.md

 # Introduction
 Movies finder with film detail.
 Includes a favourites pages.
 A responsive web and a React and Redux project.

-To login, user name: usuario general
+To login, enter the user "usuario general"

 # Getting Started
 1. Installation process